Blacksuan19/website/_posts/2019-10-06-notes-on-cli.md

 permalink: /blog/:title/
 ---

-So the semster just started and i had to ditch my old note taking setup because it didn't have any possible way of a 2-way sync and no mobile client, i had many options to choose from but in the end i narrowed it down to just a few, my criteria for a note taking setup was:
+So the semester just started and i had to ditch my old note taking setup because it didn't have any possible way of a 2-way sync and no mobile client, i had many options to choose from but in the end i narrowed it down to just a few, my criteria for a note taking setup was:

 - have a cli app (i am moving from GUI)
-- markdwon support (i just can't go back to evernote)
+- markdown support (i just can't go back to ever note)
 - full sync hosted by them or a simple way i could host it myself
 - a good android client